xregistry/spec/core/spec.md

 #### Updating the Registry Model

 To update the Registry model, an HTTP `PUT` MAY be used.
+Note that `PATCH` is not supported.

 The request MUST be of the form: